Squarespace Fluid Engine Not Working

 4. Disable browser extensions.
 Ad blockers, privacy tools, and Grammarly can interfere with the drag-and-drop interface.
 Test in incognito mode with extensions disabled.

 5. Check Custom CSS.
 Remove or comment out Custom CSS temporarily to see if it is conflicting with the Fluid Engine.
-CSS that sets position, display, width, or margin on content blocks can override the engine's grid system.
+CSS that sets position, display, width, or margin on content blocks can override the engine grid system.
 For CSS management, our guide to adding custom CSS to Squarespace covers debugging.

 Frequently Asked Questions